jahudka/dicc/readme.md

 &lt;zen&gt;

 DICC can't do the pointy hat trick, but it does offer an alternative solution to dependency injection.
+Using a simple YAML config file, you specify one or more _resource files_, which are regular TypeScript files inside your project.
-You write a simple _definition file_ in plain TypeScript, that is, a standard `.ts` file with some `export const ... = ...` statements, and then you point DICC to that file and DICC will produce a _compiled file_, which exports a fully typed and autowired dependency injection container.
+From these resource files you export some classes, interfaces, and possibly some constant expressions, and then you point the DICC CLI to your config file and DICC will produce a _compiled file_, which exports a fully typed and autowired dependency injection container.

-The only place in your code you will ever `import { anything } from 'dicc'` will be inside the definition file (or files).
+The only place in your code you will ever `import { anything } from 'dicc'` will be inside the resource file (or files).

 ## Highlights
  - type-based autowiring, doesn't care about type or parameter names
  - supports multiple services of the same type
- - supports _async_ services (that is, services which need to be created asynchronously)
+ - first-class support for _async_ services (that is, services which need to be created asynchronously)
  - supports _scoped_ services private to a given asynchronous execution context, as well as fully private services
  - supports _dynamic_ services which are known to the container, but must be registered manually in order to be available as dependencies to other services
+ - supports _service decorators_ (not the same thing as `@Decorators`) which allow some modifications to service definitions without needing to alter the definitions themselves
  - compiles to regular TypeScript which you can easily examine to see what's going on under the hood
+ - cyclic dependency checks run on compile time, preventing possible deadlocks at runtime
- - no special compiler flags, no `reflect-metadata`, minimal runtime footprint
+ - no special compiler flags, no `reflect-metadata`, no junk in your source code, minimal runtime footprint

 ## Installation